timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Importance :material-cursor-default-click:"

         - An area of emphasis for me is monitoring player and team actions at all times, including times the jam clock is not running.
-        - Since the gameplay happens even when there is no active jam, I do my best to proactively identify potential rules violations or safety issues.
+        - Since gameplay happens even when there is no active jam, I do my best to proactively identify potential rules violations or safety issues.
 That means, whenever possible, I monitor players during lineups to identify illegal or potentially illegal actions.
-        - Even though it seemed likely White would not field a jammer, I kept my body language and movements as neutral and natural as possible to avoid divulging my observations and potentially preventing Black from rightfully earning competitive advantage.
+        - While it seemed likely White would not field a jammer, I kept my body language and movements as neutral and natural as possible to avoid divulging my observations and potentially preventing Black from rightfully earning a competitive advantage.
-        - Even though I was not in the best position to make this particular call, I felt like allowing the jam to start would result in an officiating error that might be difficult to resolve and would reflect poorly on the credibility of our crew.
+        - Even though I was not in the official in the best position to make this particular call, I felt like allowing the jam to start would result in an officiating error that might be difficult to resolve and would reflect poorly on the credibility of our crew.
-        - I have the backs of my peers, always.
-Several crew members thanked me for taking action when I observed a problem, and I replied each time by telling them we are good...

     <center>
         <iframe align="middle" width="560" height="315" src="https://www.youtube.com/embed/BgDs6dRxRRs?start=270" title="https://youtu.be/BgDs6dRxRRs?t=270" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
     </center>